 In Plainview, however, the average commute to work is quite long.
 On average, people spend 34.69 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 Like elsewhere in America, most people in Plainview use a private automobile to get to work.
 But notably, a substantial number of Plainview‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Do you like to read, write and learn?
 If you move to Plainview, you'll likely find that many of your neighbors like to as well.
 Plainview is one of the more educated communities in America, with a full 64.08% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Plainview in 2010 was $61,374, which is wealthy relative to New York and the nation.
 This equates to an annual income of $245,496 for a family of four.

 Plainview is a very ethnically-diverse town.
 The people who call Plainview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainview residents report their race to be White, followed by Asian.
-Important ancestries of people in Plainview include Russian, Polish, Irish, and German.
+Important ancestries of people in Plainview include Italian, Russian, Polish, Irish, and German.

 The most common language spoken in Plainview is English.
 Other important languages spoken here include Korean and Langs. of India.